01 of 04

 You could be forgiven for not knowing about the sacred Buddhist sites in Orissa (Odisha).
 After all, they've only been excavated relatively recently and are largely unexplored.
 Yet, more than 200 Buddhist sites, scattered across the length and breadth of the state, were revealed by these archeological excavations.
 They show the prominence of Buddhism in Odisha from the 6th century BC to at least the 15th-16th centuries AD, with the 8th-10th centuries being the period when it really prospered.
 Buddhist teachings from all sects (including Hinayana, Mahayana, Tantayana and offshoots such as Vajrayana, Kalacakrayana and Sahajayana) are believed to have been conducted in Odisha, giving the state a rich Buddhist heritage.

 The largest concentration of Buddhist remains can be found at three sites -- Ratnagiri, Udayagiri, and Lalitagiri -- referred to as the “Diamond Triangle”.
 The sites consist of a series of monasteries, temples, shrines, stupas, and beautiful sculptures of Buddhist... images.
-Their rural setting, amongst fertile hills and paddy fields, is both picturesque and peaceful.
+Their rural setting, among fertile hills and paddy fields, is both picturesque and peaceful.

 Odisha Tourism has spent the last few years developing tourist facilities around these important Buddhist sites, which are now one of the top tourist places to visit in Odisha.